cm-auto/gitweb-release-downloader/README.md

 It automatically takes the latest release, which is not a prerelease.\
 Alternatively it takes a tag to download with `--tag`.\
-If you want to allow prereleases add `--prerelease`.
+If you want to allow prereleases (or upcoming releases for GitLab) add `--prerelease`.

 You can also make the program print the downloaded file name and pipe it to another program or save it in a variable.\